Jul 23, 2015

-The schedule for our fall classes is now available on our Classes and Registration pages.
-Please choose the time and place that works best for your family, including a second choice if possible.
+The schedule for classes is on our Classes and Registration pages.
+Choose the time and place that works best for your family, including a second choice if possible.
 Tell your friends about our classes which are "simply the best classes in town!"

 New Make-Up Scheduler